 "I consider that they are too limited to household chores.
 But they also have a right to exist."

 With her charm and the look of a Pan-African and feminist icon of the sixties, Manamba is not only an outstanding singer but also a self-made woman of equality.
 Her emancipated career and outspoken lyrics might not appear as revolutionary to European or American ears that are used to sexual liberation anthems - but within the conservative parts of Guinea, Manamba Kante's legacy has the power to change many little girls' lives.

 Born on the Ivory Coast and raised in Guinea, more precisely in Conakry, the capital of the African country where her fans consider her "the Tina Turner of Guinea", our next empowered African artist - perhaps the godmother of female empowerment anthems in Guinea - is called Natu Camara.
 As a teenager, she formed the first female hip-hop group in West Africa "Ideal Black Girls", an all-female R&B/hip-hop combination band.
 The band released "Guinèya Moumonèra" (It's not a shame to be a woman), an album advocating women's rights, which was a huge sales success and was also nominated for Best Album 2002 in Guinea.

-In the early 2010s, Natu traveled to New York, learned to speak English, formed a band, and began to sing and write a completely different form of music to the one she had been playing throughout her youth.
+In the early 2010s, Natu travelled to New York, learned to speak English, formed a band, and began to sing and write a completely different form of music to the one she had been playing throughout her youth.
 Her major inspiration came to her from a love of her roots, as well as from Natu's deep admiration for empowered African and American artists such as Mory Kanté, Fela Kuti, Baaba Maal, Tina Turner, and Nina Simone among others, positioning herself for a new episode in her life.

 Natu is an activist committed to the empowerment and education of girls and women in West Africa.